 This worked well for a time, but Edwin and Jennifer’s children were all “fledging,” marrying and “leaving the nest” - with callings away from the farm.
 So, in 2016, after 10 years of our two families partnering together, Edwin and Jennifer decided it was time to leave commercial agriculture to seek pursuits more in line with their children’s lives.

 This is a classic example of how family farms can be very fluid in their operations.
 What worked well for a time no longer works because of changes in family dynamics (or it could be changes in age, health, work force, markets, etc.).
-We have many good memories of times spent working and fellowshipping together on the farm and pray for God’s blessings on them as they seek His will for their future.
-The good news is they are not going anywhere, so we will still have opportunities for family time together!
+We have many good memories of times spent working and fellowshipping together on the farm!
+The good news is they haven't gone anywhere, so we still have opportunities for family time together.

-In the meantime, the John Dysinger family remains confident that we are where God wants us to be, doing what He called us to do.
-Our second son, Joshua, has taken on the fall and winter season (as well as helping us in the spring and summer).
+So now the John Dysinger family carries on, confident we are where God wants us to be, doing what He called us to do.
+It's exciting to see the next generation beginning to take over the farm!
+(Our goal is to work ourselves out of a job.)
+Our second son, Joshua, has taken on the fall and winter season (as well as helping us in the spring and summer), and our last-born, Caleb, is also taking on more farm responsibilities.
 We continue to learn, grow, and refine our systems, and the Lord blesses by providing for all our needs.